How to Sell Engineering Services

 - etc.

-It can be tempting to go after lots of shiny objects at once, especially when you don’t have significant traction in any one channel.
+It can be tempting to go after lots of channels at once, especially when you don’t have significant traction in any one channel.
 But, you should resist that temptation.
 Why?
 Because you need to get good enough in a couple/few different channels in order to rise above the noise.
-If you’re below the noise floor for 9 channels, what good will that do you?
+If you’re below the noise floor in 9 channels, what good will that do you?

 Be realistic about whether or not you’re a good fit

-This applies both to potential customers and application focus areas.
+This applies both to potential customers and niches that you focus on.
 This is a tough one because it requires you to let go of ego and be confident and realistic about who you are (and aren’t), as a company.
 Just because someone shows up at your door, interested in considering you, doesn’t mean you should let them in.
-Even if the opportunity is super attractive at first blush.
+Even if the opportunity is super attractive on first blush.

 Consider capturing your main criteria for fit, and rate each opportunity.
 Try to make the criteria as objective as possible, recognizing that it’s okay to allow for some amount of human judgment.